dankamongmen/omphalos/README.md

 They are not necessary when building from a release tarball.
 On Debian-based systems, install "automake" and "autoconf-archive".

-A C compiler is used at buildtime.
+A C compiler is used at buildtime, as is liboutcurses.

 libsysfs, libnl3, libpcap, libpciaccess, libz, libiw and libcap are used at both build and runtime.